samhinshaw/blog/_posts/2018-08-19-using-rudaux.md

 ### Submit Grades

 This command only needs to be run on assignments which require manual feedback.
-If manual feedback is not necessary, the functions this command calls are already run by `rudaux grade`.
+If manual feedback is not necessary, the methods this command executes are already run by `rudaux grade`.

 ```sh
 rudaux submit 'homework_1'